Courses approved for IDS Requirement in Breadth of Knowledge

 Culture, Consumption, and Identity

 Focuses on the analysis of physical objects as they reflect and shape the values of society and the way we view our world.
 Objects are examined within the context of their function, appearance, and effectiveness from a host of different perspectives.
 Topics covered include: objects and artifacts in everyday life; what is cultural criticism; what is material culture; what is popular culture; the significance of fashion; advertisements and icons; malls and values.
-Fall 2011 and alternate years.
+Offered selectively.
 Group: IDS.

 Contemporary Issues in Social Responsibility

 This course invites students to consider various aspects of the notion of social responsibility, as well as to identify and reflect upon various contemporary issues that present challenges for those who seek to live socially responsible, civically engaged lives.
-Spring 2012 and alternate years.
+Offered selectively.
 Prerequisites: CC 112 and at least sophomore status or permission of the instructor.
 Group: IDS.